Hi I’m Sugabelly,

 When I was little I wanted to be an Olympic Gymnast, then an Archaeologist, then an award winning Beans Farmer.

-Obviously, it didn’t work out that way, and I became an illustrator instead.
+Obviously, it didn’t work out that way, and I became an illustrator, and a programmer instead.

 I’m the creator of the wildly popular “The 10 People You Meet in Nigeria” series, which you can read right here.